Can I use my job as my field placement site?

 While you are not allowed to use your current position to complete your field placement requirement, your agency may serve as your second-year placement site as long as it meets our placement criteria.
 To check this, please go to the Field Education Manual.
 If your agency is approved as your field placement site, you will be required to move under a different supervisor and complete different tasks as outlined by your education coordinator and our Field Education Department.
 During your second year, a representative from the Field Department will visit your T6011 class to discuss the placement process in detail.
 You will be required to submit specific paperwork and meet one-on-one with field representatives to discuss your placement needs for your final year of study.

 If my job initially agrees to be my field placement site but then later backs out, will the school help me find a field placement?

 Most definitely!
 If you initially made arrangements with the Field Education Department to have your agency serve as your second-year placement site, but this is no longer feasible, the department can step in and find you a suitable second-year placement.

 What happens if I leave the agency/organization at which I was employed when I started the program?

-Leaving the agency or organization at which you were employed at the time of acceptance may have an impact on your Reduced Residency status.
+Leaving the agency or organization at which you were employed at the time of acceptance may have an impact on your One-Year Residency for Working Professionals (Reduced Residency) status.
 As soon as this change of employment occurs, immediately notify the Office of Student Services (email@example.com) to discuss how it could affect your overall program plan.

 What is my field instructor’s role?